ghc-proposals/ghc-proposals/proposals/0016-as-patterns-synonyms.rst

 ::

 Currently this is rejected.
 Why?
-Because of worries about what this might mean (see Trac #9793) :
+Because of worries about what this might mean (see #9793) :

 ::